gwxnt07/-CPE-311/README.md

 ![6Ug0](https://github.com/gwxnt07/CPE-311/assets/157346683/23102fba-25a0-4dad-8621-4be7c05885b5)

-# Elective 1 - Computational Thinking with Python

 # HOWDY! 👋 Welcome to My GitHub Space!

 This is my CPE 311 repository, where I'm excited to share hands-on activities, assignments, and projects for the course.
 Whether you found me on purpose or by chance, I'm genuinely happy to have you here!